 - The park is open from 8am to 6pm (7am to 8:30pm in high season).

 - Versailles is easily reached by train from Paris.
 Take the RER line C5 to Versailles Rive Gauche (the end of the line).
 It’s about a 30 minute ride and then a short 5 minute walk to the palace.

-* All information was correct at the time of publishing but can change without notice.
-Please confirm costs and times directly with service providers.
+* Information was correct at the time of publishing but can change without notice.
+Please confirm directly with service providers.
 Purchases made through the included links earn us a small commission, at no extra cost to you, and help support this site.
 Thank you!